ameliaaveritt/Characterizing_Opioid_Overdose_with_the_EHR/README.md

-# Characterizing_Opioid_Overdose_with_the_EHR
-Scripts to replicate our JAMIA Open research, "Characterizing non-heroin opioid overdoses using electronic health records."

 Thank you for contributing to this research project!
 This research seeks to characterize non-heroin opioid overdoses from electronic health record (EHR) data.
 To this end, we are collecting data from the OHDSI community to better characterize patterns across sites.

 **To participate in this research, collaborators will need to run  one.R script, --** CharacterizingTheOpioidEpidemic_OMOP_NonDocked.R